Security Far Beyond

 But rather than blaming your users and insisting on even tighter password policies, organizations need to start better protecting users’ access to the network, even when credentials are compromised.

 When the adversary has valid, authorized passwords, all access attempts need to be verified.
-The secret to do this without impeding users is context-aware security, such as UserLock.
+The secret to doing this without impeding users is context-aware MFA with a solution such as UserLock.

 It helps you to go far beyond Active Directory password policies with specific, granular and configurable logon access rules and monitoring.

-Administrators can set the rules as to what constitutes ‘normal’ logon behavior, for example logins from particular workstations, employee-owned devices, locations, time of day, simultaneous connections or number of unique access points.
+Administrators can set the rules as to what constitutes "normal" logon behavior, for example, logins from particular workstations, employee-owned devices, locations, time of day, simultaneous connections or a number of unique access points.

 • Likewise it can automatically log out an already active session when a user initiates a new session or after a set period of inactivity.
 Careless user behavior such as password sharing, shared workstations left unlocked or logging into multiple computers simultaneously is now eradicated, as well as narrowing the window of opportunity for attackers.